Pieter-Jozef Verhaghen: Life

 In 1749, he was summoned to Leuven where brewer Guilliam Vrancx asked him to decorate the salons of his house on the Mechelsestraat with decorative paintings in Louis XV style.
 Vrancx was an influential business man and later mayor of Leuven who provided the young artist with an excellent introduction to the bourgeois milieu in Leuven.
 Not long after his move to Leuven, Verhaghen met and fell in love with Johanna Hensmans, the daughter of a brandy distiller.
 Rather than return to Antwerp to take up his studies again, the artist decided to stay in Leuven where the couple were married in 1753.
 Seven children (four sons and three daughters) were the issue of this marriage.
-The couple settled in Leuven where Verhaghen opened a small workshop while his wife ran an yarn and linen shop.
+The couple settled in Leuven where Verhaghen opened a small workshop while his wife ran a yarn and linen shop.
 In 1754 the artist became formally a citizen of Leuven.
 In these early years of his career Verhaghen was mainly active as a decorative painter.
 He counted among his patrons members of the bourgeoisie as well as from the circle of the University of Leuven.
 For the University's graduates who were not from the aristocracy he painted coats of arms, which they could hang above their house door.
-He also started to receive commissions for larger works with religious themes, in which he was be able to give free rein to his creativity.
+He also started to receive commissions for larger works with religious themes, in which he was able to give free rein to his creativity.
 These works include 11 paintings for the chapel of Leuven University, two canvases for the chapter hall of the Park Abbey and a series of paintings for the Dominican church in Leuven.
 These works show that his artistic aspiration was to paint in the style of his artistic examples, Rubens and Gaspar de Crayer.
 He took de Crayer as his example as there were multiple works of this artist present in the churches of Leuven.
 He gradually also found patronage outside Leuven and its immediate surroundings and painted altarpieces for churches in Turnhout, Halle and Ghent.
 He was also active as a portrait painter.

 The Brussels banker and art lover Daniel Danoot introduced Pieter-Jozef Verhaghen to Prince Charles Alexander of Lorraine, Governor of the Austrian Netherlands.
 At the time Verhaghen had been working on a commission for the duke Karl von Koblenz depicting the Hungarian king St Stephen receiving the Pope's envoys bringing him the crown.
 When von Koblenz died before Verhaghen had delivered the commission, he offered the finished work to Prince Charles.
 Prince Charles wrote to Austrian Empress Empress Maria Theresa to ask for permission to purchase the work.
 The Austrian Empress Empress Maria Theresa agreed to the request and when she later was sent the work, she was taken by its qualities.
 She decided to support the artistic development of the artist by funding a study trip to Italy.
 He was awarded a stipend that would cover the living expenses of the artist and his family for a period of two years.